-Research and writing consultations are available on call during hours listed below.
-Page a Studio staff member by clicking “Connect With Us” on the website navigation or ask at either the Information Desk or Circulation Services.
+Research and writing consultations are available during hours listed below.
+Click on “Connect With Us” on the website navigation or visit us in-person on the second level of Haggard Hall.

 What is the Hacherl Research & Writing Studio?

 The Hacherl Research & Writing Studio is where you can drop in in-person or online and get connected with support for research, reading and writing across all subjects.
 Working with the Studio, you’ll develop strategies you can use to take control of your own learning and be able to independently tackle future challenges.